 Un-located Assets

-The two un-located assets (Standard Sign Descriptions and Support Description) will be used as domains and will each have a trigger to update them when….
+The five un-located assets will be used as domains and will each have a trigger to update the corresponding domains when a record is update or added.

-Standard Sign Descriptions
+Standard Sign Descriptions (SIGN)

-The Standard Sign Description asset is an un-located asset that will function like a domain but will be linked to the Sign (Panel) asset via a trigger.
+The Standard Sign Description asset is an un-located asset that will populate a domain called SIGN_STD via a trigger.
+The domain will be linked to the Sign asset.
 The trigger function is documented in the Bentley 490.

 Asset Meta Data Form